helviojunior/sprayshark/README.md

 # SprayShark

-SprayShark is a modular password sprayer with threading!
+SprayShark is a modular G-Suite password sprayer with threading!

 Available modules: